 The environmental coordinator identifies the type of analysis required for individual projects.
-The analysis and documentation section of this chapter describes the triggers for different types of analyses.
+The analysis and documentation section of this chapter and the WSDOT Air Quality, Greenhouse Gas, and Energy Guidance and decision tree describe the triggers for different types of analyses.